 Wave Petunias Pest or Diseases

 Both deer and rabbits love to snack on petunias.
-Insect pests include aphids, caterpillars, and thrips.
+Insect pests include aphids on petunias, caterpillars, and thrips.
 You can counter these insects by attracting praying manti, garden spiders, or ladybugs.

 More dangerous are the host of diseases that put this plant at risk, usually due to overwatering.
 These include: